What is Surf Life Saving?

-Lifeguards have the capability to perform extraordinary rescues.
-We are physically fit and regularly up-skill to perform the role of the lifeguard.
-We employ the most advanced and up-to-date technology and systems to support the delivery of our service.
+Surf Lifeguards have the capability to perform extraordinary rescues.
+They are physically fit and regularly up-skill to perform their role.

 Inflatable Rescue Boats - IRB's

-Our other major rescue technique involves two lifeguards and a 3.8m inflatable rescue boat (or IRB).
-These craft are powered by a modified 30 horsepower outboard engine and the fuel cell is a flexible bladder of 20 litres capacity allowing these craft to operate in the surf for approximately one hour at a time.
+Another rescue technique involves two lifeguards and a 3.8m inflatable rescue boat (IRB).
+These craft are powered by a modified 30 horsepower outboard engine and the fuel cell is a flexible bladder of 20 litres capacity.

 Rescue Water Craft (Rescue Jet-skis)